project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/127-pierre-rousseau-how-can-large-banks-finance-the-regeneration-transition.md

 ---
-title: 127 Pierre Rousseau, how can large banks finance the regeneration transition
+title: 127 Pierre Rousseau How Can Large Banks Finance The Regeneration Transition
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-08-10)